-To ensure websites and printed publications content are consistent and accurately portray the institution, the VSU Office of Communications coordinates a monthly meeting of Creative Content Coordinators during the academic year to allow the faculty, staff, and graduate assistants responsible for creating content via web, e-newsletters, printed publications (brochures, flyers, etc.), social media, advertising, and videos the opportunity to share information on events, activities, projects, etc.
+To ensure websites and printed publications content are consistent and accurately portray the institution, the Office of Creative Services work with faculty, staff, and graduate assistants responsible for creating content via web, e-newsletters, printed publications (brochures, flyers, etc.), social media, advertising, and videos

 The VSU Web Services Team is responsible for the development and maintenance of many university web properties including the main university website and social media.
 The University’s website contains detailed webpages which depict and describe Campus Life and Academic Life at VSU.

 Requirement: “The institution publishes the locations and programs available at branch campuses, and other off-campus instructional locations, including those overseas operations at which students can enroll for a degree, along with a description of the programs and services available at each location.”

 Response: Valdosta State University offers selected courses and programs at off-campus instructional locations.
 Students can easily search and identify courses offered by VSU each term, including the location where each is taught, by accessing the Schedule of Classes.
 VSU has one main off-campus instructional site at Moody AFB (with a website detailing programs and services available at this location).
 VSU also offers an extensive array of courses and degree programs online (Undergraduate Programs list and Graduate Programs list).
 VSU does not operate any campuses overseas; however, students may participate in limited-term Study Abroad educational experiences and exchanges for an additional fee.